elotroalex/chiens/_texts/translation.md

 - {:.i2} I remember the islands' morning.
 - The morning-kneaded almond and glass.
-- The thrushes would laugh in the breadfruit tree.
+- The thrushes would laugh on the breadfruit tree.

 - {:.sp} Toussaint.

-- {:.pr.i} I'm looking for traces of my power as one in the bush for the lost tracks
+- {:.pr.i} I'm looking for traces of my power, as one in the bush for the lost tracks

 ---